10 Churches in Kotor, Montenegro JetSettingFools.com

 Travel Camera

-Montenegro Guidebook & Day Pack
+Kotor Guidebook & Day Pack

 If exploring more of the Balkan region, be sure to have a good guidebook prior to arriving.
-Whether you travel with a backpack or a suitcase, you’ll also want a great day bag to organize all your daily travel essentials!
+Whether you travel with a backpack or a suitcase, you’ll also want a great day bag to organize all your daily essentials!

 Montenegro Travel Insurance